What is Intelligent Document Processing?

 Data has become the cornerstone for most businesses.
 It can give meaningful insights, generate leads/sales, help a company grow… But this abundance of data must be captured and interpreted.
 The first problem is the capturing of data from documents.
 Most companies are not able to effectively extract data from unstructured documents and therefore they do not use data to improve their business.
 The next problem is when companies do collect data, but they do not know how to extract and interpret this data.
 These companies waste too much time on manually extracting unstructured data, without getting the insights they desire.

-There are 3 types of data a company encounters:
+Types of data a company encounters

 The problem with all this data is that around 80% of total enterprise data is unstructured and can’t be analysed as is.
 Processing this unstructured data is time-consuming and demotivating for employees.
 How can organisations transform this data to valuable, structured data without overburdening their employees?

-IDP might be the answer.
+Intelligent Document Processing (or IDP) might be the answer.

 What exactly is Intelligent Document Processing?